prantoamt/7q1/README.md

 - To submit a list of keywords (products) in `api/companies/`, you can write your query params as follows:
     - `api/companies/?product=PTFE%HOSE&product=HIGH%PRESSURE%HOSES`
-    - I choosed this method to submit multiple values for one param because it is supported for most application and django also recommends this method.
+    - I choosed this method to submit multiple values for one param because it is supported for most of the frameworks and django also recommends this method.
 Though there is no standard method to send multiple values.
 [Reference](https://stackoverflow.com/a/24728298/6092533).
     - Exmaple req:
         ```